PPEPFinder

 ⚠️ Note: Proteins with a prediction score greater than 0.5 are classified as effectors.

-Specificity measures the model's ability to correctly identify negative cases (e.g., non-effectors).
-It is calculated as:
+Precision measures the model's ability to correctly identify positive cases among all predicted positives.

 - FP: False Positives (negatives wrongly predicted as positives)